December 14, 2024

 Your wallet balance is the amount that is available for withdrawal at any point in time.

-ALSO READ Bosta: story, Founders, Investors & Funding Rounds
+ALSO READ Chekkit Technologies: Story, Founders, Investors & Funding Rounds

 The funding balance is the amount that can be utilized for granting out loans.